-HR teams have a long list of priorities for 2023.
-Developing effective leaders and managers, helping the organization adapt to change, and improving the employee experience top the list.
-Recruiting and retaining talent and building the future of work are close behind.
+HR teams have a long list of priorities.
+Developing effective leaders and managers, helping the organization adapt to change, improving the employee experience, recruiting and retaining talent, and building the future of work.

 A common thread runs through all these goals: workforce mental health and well-being.
 Effective leaders and managers must demonstrate empathy and mindfulness.
 Successful change management depends on employee resilience.
 To offer an exceptional employee experience, an organization must provide the right support to promote holistic employee health.